nodejs/node/doc/api/cli.md

 > Stability: 1 - Experimental

-Specify the sampling interval in bytes for the heap profiles generated by `--heap-prof`.
+Specify the average sampling interval in bytes for the heap profiles generated by `--heap-prof`.
 The default is 32 * 1024 bytes.

 ### `--heap-prof-name`